Completion and Submission Directions

 - Submit fully-formatted draft of culminating project to faculty committee two weeks in advance of final defense (final committee meeting).

-- Students should submit the fully-formatted final project to the Institutional Repository through ETD intake to request formatting review.
+- Students should submit the fully-formatted, accessible, and approved final project to the Institutional Repository through ETD intake to request formatting review.
 (Student enters name, program, school or college, document title, abstract (thesis and dissertation), keywords, and chair/committee members’ names and emails).

 - Submitted document must be formatted according to the approved disciplinary style and the guidelines outlined in the Preparation of Culminating Projects for Electronic Submission.